Reviews You Can Rely On

 Battery Life Up to 60 hours (claimed) in battery save mode, up to 20 hours with demanding use (claimed)

 The Garmin Edge 1050 has more features than any other bike computer we've yet tested.
-This update from the previous Garmin Edge 1040 has improved screen brightness and resolution, as well as an improved processor, ensuring even more dependable computer functionality.
+This update to the previous Garmin Edge 1040 has improved screen brightness and resolution, as well as a faster processor, ensuring even more reliable computer performance.
 While we love the ease of reading a 3.5" screen, it makes for a much heavier device, so consider the Garmin Edge 840 if you're needing something more compact, with many of the same features.
-Our bike computer experts shared, “The 1050 truly has too many features to list, but a few of my favoties include a speaker that works as a bike bell, and also gives navigation instructions, real-time hazard reports, and extensive preloaded maps with Trailforks.”
+Our bike computer experts shared, “The 1050 truly has too many features to list, but a few of my favorites include a speaker that works as a bike bell, and also gives navigation instructions, real-time hazard reports, and extensive preloaded maps with Trailforks.”

-The Edge 1050 is so capable that it's closer to a smartphone than a bike computer, with the ability to send prewritten text replies and even a Garmin Wallet built-in, so you can buy a coffee or lunch mid-ride with a tap of the device.
+The Edge 1050 is so capable that it's closer to a smartphone than a bike computer, with the ability to send prewritten text replies and even a Garmin Wallet built in, so you can buy a coffee or lunch mid-ride with a tap.
 Unfortunately, this option costs as much as some cell phones, making it harder to justify unless you ride a lot.
-If you need a more affordable model, the Garmin Edge 840 or the Wahoo Fitness ELEMNT Bolt V2 are a fraction of the price and still have decent feature sets.
+If you need a more affordable model, the Garmin Edge 840 or the Wahoo Fitness ELEMNT Bolt 3 is a fraction of the price and still offers a decent feature set.
 “It all comes down to value.
 If you spend a lot of time on your bike saddle, you're more likely to get the most out of a top-shelf device like the 1050,” one member of our testing team offered.
-If you're a committed mountain biker or cyclist who demands the utmost from their bike computer, the Edge 1050 should be on your finals list.
+If you're a committed mountain biker or cyclist who demands the utmost from their bike computer, the Edge 1050 should be on your final list.

 Read more: Garmin Edge 1050 review